weihaolun/MechaCar_Statistical_Analysis/README.md

 ## I. Linear Regression to Predict MPG

-In this section, I performed a multiple linear regression analysis to determine which variables predict the mpg of MechaCar prototypes.
-The screenshot below is the result of using ```summary()``` to determine the p-value and the r-squared value for the linear regression model.
+In this section, I first performed a multiple linear regression analysis to determine which variables predict the mpg of MechaCar prototypes.
+Then got to the result using ```summary()``` to determine the p-value and the r-squared value for the linear regression model.

 <img width="771" alt="Deliveralbe 1 lm" src="https://user-images.githubusercontent.com/84211948/134463264-7723dd55-f5ff-4b0c-8b18-273d55d632dc.png">